Medically reviewed by Drugs.com. Last updated on Aug 16, 2022.

-A common and usually painless condition, flatfeet can occur when the arches don't develop during childhood.
-In other cases, flatfeet develop after an injury or from the simple wear-and-tear stresses of age.
+Flatfeet can occur when the arches don't develop during childhood.
+It can also develop later in life after an injury or from the simple wear-and-tear stresses of age.

-A normal arch leaves a footprint similar to the one depicted on the left, while flatfeet typically produces a footprint such as the one pictured on the right.
+In typical feet, the arch leaves a footprint similar to the one depicted on the left, while flatfeet typically produce a footprint such as the one pictured on the right.

-Most people have no signs or symptoms associated with flatfeet.
+Most people have no symptoms associated with flatfeet.
 But some people with flatfeet experience foot pain, particularly in the heel or arch area.
 Pain may worsen with activity.
-Swelling along the inside of the ankle can also occur.
+Swelling may occur along the inside of the ankle.

 When to see a doctor

-Talk to your doctor if you or your child has foot pain, particularly if it is limiting what you want to do.
+Talk to your health care provider if you or your child has foot pain, particularly if it is limiting what you want to do.

-A flat foot is normal in infants and toddlers, because the foot's arch hasn't yet developed.
+Flatfeet is not unusual in infants and toddlers, because the foot's arch hasn't yet developed.
 Most people's arches develop throughout childhood, but some people never develop arches.
-This is a normal variation in foot type, and people without arches may or may not have problems.
+People without arches may or may not have problems.

-Some children have flexible flatfoot, in which the arch is visible when the child is sitting or standing on tiptoes, but disappears when the child stands.
-Most children outgrow flexible flatfoot without problems.
+Some children have flexible flatfeet, often called flexible flatfoot, in which the arch is visible when the child is sitting or standing on tiptoes but disappears when the child stands.
+Most children outgrow flexible flatfeet without problems.

-Factors that can increase your risk of flatfeet include:
+Factors that can increase the risk of flatfeet include: